Two art journals filled up gradually over two years. Here’s how they turned out….

 If you’d like to see more ideas like this and find out what’s been inspiring me, sign up for my monthly studio musings newsletter here.

+You’ll get a confirmation email when you sign up (check you junk mail folder – cos sometimes the good stuff gets swept away by mistake).
 I’ll pop into your inbox about once a month with news on what I’m up to in my colorful little corner of the universe and what’s been inspiring me.

 Do you notice the patterns around you? once you start to look you can notice them everywhere.